-On 19 December 2017, the former Department of Immigration and Border Protection received a request for access to documents under the Freedom of Information Act 1982 (the FOI Act).
+On 20 October 2017, the Department of Home Affairs (the Department) received a request for access to document under the Freedom of Information Act 1982 (the FOI Act).

 On 20 December 2017 the Home Affairs Portfolio, including the Department of Home Affairs, was formally established.
 The Department of Home Affairs includes the entirety of the Department of Immigration and Border Protection, the Australian Border Force and the Office of Transport Security from within the Department of Infrastructure and Regional Development.
 It also includes specific functions from the Attorney-General's Department, the Department of Social Services and the Department of the Prime Minister and Cabinet.